Zipang (manga): Fictional

 Rank of Lieutenant and pilot of the MVSA-32J VTOL aircraft Umidori (Seagull) aboard the JDS Mirai (DDG-182).
 Satake is at times serious and sometimes fail to abide regulations.
 When Mirai appeared in the past just days only, Satake and his gunner, Mori, were assigned by Kadomatsu on a reconnaissance mission around Ogasawara.
-But Satake made the mistake of flying the Umidori only 500 ft above the islands, getting the attention of 2 Type 2 Floatplane fighters.
+Satake made the mistake of flying the Umidori only 500 ft above the islands, getting the attention of 2 Type 2 Floatplane fighters.
 During the ensuing battle, Mori was killed, and Satake blames himself for making unsafe decisions.
-Later when Satake provides support for the Japanese army withdrawal in New Guinea, he encountered the U.S. aviation corps.
-However, Satake stayed behind to defend the area from B-25 bomber planes in order to allow the Japanese army to retreat and perished in the battle.